-Did you know that Jim started as Winnie the Pooh back in 1988?
+Did you know that Jim started as the title character, Winnie the Pooh back in 1988?
 He also took turns with Paul Winchell as Tigger, referring to himself as “Tigger Lite.”
-Mr. Winchell was an innovator in the era of “We Are the World,” going to Africa on and off to help cure hunger.
+Mr. Winchell was an innovator in the era of “We Are the World,” going to Africa on and off to help cure hunger in between voice work.
 When he was away, Jim would step in as Tigger.
 Most people will tell you that they can’t tell the difference between the two voices.
 I sure can’t.
 Could you?

 Paul had a severe stroke later, but before he passed, he told Jim, ” Take care of my little buddy for me.”

 Jim knew back in high school he was interested in the field of entertainment.
 He’d mimic people, or animals, in school and acted in plays.
 Instead of auditioning for the popular role of the prince or something else glamorous, he’d go for the role of the ogre or wizard.
 He continued on in life doing imitations of his relatives, but little did he know at the time what lie ahead!

 His favorite trait of Pooh is his ability to be uplifting and positive.
 Pooh, for me as a parent, was always inspirational because if you’ve got to listen to something all day, listening to someone who rolls with the punches and keeps moving forward without getting down is the way to go!